hepaestus/ubuntu_club_notes/irc_concepts.md

 This is probably the easiest install despite it using the command line.

 Open a terminal/console window and at the command line type to 2 following commands.
-You will be prompted to enter your password to authhorize the installation.
+You will be prompted to enter your password to authorize the installation.

 ```bash
 sudo apt update
 sudo apt install pidgin -y
 ```

-After you enter your password and hit enter, you will see some output and eventually it will stop.
+After you enter your password and hit enter, you will see some terminal output and eventually it will stop.
 At this point Pidgin should be installed and you should see it in your programs menu.
+You can close the terminal or just ignore if for now.

 #### Ubuntu Gui Installation:

 In the Ubuntu Software installation client if you search for "Pidgin" you will likely find two options.
 They seem like they are slightly different.
 From what I can tell you want the **Pidgin "Instant Messaging Client"** rather than the *Pidgin Internet Messenger*.
 After you select the appropriate program and click install, you will be prompted for your password and the program will be installed.
-It should now be visible in your program menu.
+It should now be visible in your Ubuntu programs menu.

-#### Pidgin Set Up
+### Pidgin Set Up

 When you start pidgin you will see the Add a network dialog window: